n0-computer/dumbpipe/README.md

 ### The dumbpipe listener

-*Listens* on a magic endpoint and forwards all incoming requests to the dev web server that is listening on localhost on port 3000.
+*Listens* on an endpoint and forwards all incoming requests to the dev web server that is listening on localhost on port 3000.
 Any number of connections can flow through a single dumb pipe, but they will be separate local tcp connections.